Sridevi: 1987–1991: Stardom

 1989 saw the release of the Yash Chopra's romantic musical saga Chandni, with Sridevi playing the title role.
 The film emerged as one of the biggest blockbusters of 1989.
 Cited by The Times of India as "one of the most watched films of Indian cinema", the film also reaffirmed Sridevi's position as the top female star of the 1980s.
+She was also paid ₹1.5 million for the lead role.
 While she topped the Hindustan Times' list of Yash Chopra's 'Top 5 Heroines', CNN-IBN also ranked her first on a similar list, saying "Yash Chopra immortalized Sridevi as the perfect Chandni".
 India Today and NDTV also included her in such lists, stating that the film established Sridevi "as the nation's sweetheart".
 The Tribune wrote: "Leena Daru scored a winner again when she created the 'Chandni Look' for Sridevi.
 Every street corner sold the salwar-kameez and dupatta that gave the heroine a refreshingly understated look, rarely seen on the Indian screen", Sridevi's dance number "Mere Haathon Mein Nau Nau Choodiyaan" proved also popular with audiences, and she also lent her voice to the film's popular title-track.

-The same year, Sridevi also starred in ChaalBaaz, which had her play a double role of twin sisters separated at birth.
+The same year, Sridevi also starred in the slapstick comedy ChaalBaaz, which had her play a double role of twin sisters separated at birth.
 Filmfare ranked her performance #4 in its list of '80 Iconic Performances of Hindi Cinema', stating that "Sridevi's penchant for giggles and her ability to look distinctly tearful when required polishes these performances to perfection.
 Hell, she made Sunny Deol and Rajinikanth look like sidekicks in the film".
 The Times of India article 'Bollywood's Hit Double Roles' wrote, "Sridevi's performance had rocked the box office".
 Rediff featured the film in its countdown of "25 Best Double Roles in Bollywood" saying "What you don't realise until you have seen Chaalbaaz is just how incredible Sridevi is at depicting both ends of the spectrum", and that the film "cemented her position as an actress with a killer comic timing".
 Speaking to The Indian Express about Sridevi's act in ChaalBaaz, the director Pankaj Parashar said "She proved her range with the movie and after that she got lots of offers which saw her in a double role".
 Her slapstick rain dance "Na Jaane Kahaan Se Aayi Hai" became successful with The Times of India describing it as "a Sridevi classic where she simply looked wow with her chirpy expressions and rain drops kissing her cheeks."
 Sridevi garnered Best Actress nominations at Filmfare for both Chandni and ChaalBaaz in 1989, winning for the latter.